civic-networks/Civic-Networks/Networks.md

 edge has the following features

-- Real Names only (see next item)
+- Real Identities/Names only (see next item)
 - Validated by .edu email address from an approved school is required
+- Bi-directional friend relationships
+- Supports connections via
+  - schools/campuses
+  - clubs, greek orgs,
+  - dorms/houses, etc.
--
+  - courses/majors